 Do you want the lifetime income guarantee, while keeping your money in the family?
 If yes, you may want to explore the SPIA structuring choice called the “Life with Installment Refund.”

 This option provides the highest lifetime income guarantee, while also contractually assuring that 100% of the initial remaining premium goes to someone in your family or other stated beneficiary

 With this option, you have the ability to select the size of your monthly payments — depending on how much you have in the account.
 You can even choose the number of payments you wish to receive.

-Experts suggest that you do not take one lump sum.
+Annuity Experts suggest that you do not take one lump sum, aka receiving the entire value of the annuity at one time.
 That’s because you’ll be responsible for income taxes in the year you take this payout.
 Even worse, these taxes will be due on the entire investment-gain portion of your annuity.

 Additionally, your payment options are also a factor.
 And, so is the insurance company that you work with.
 If they can make a higher return, then your payments will be higher.
 If you don’t mind doing the math, Due has formulas that you can use to figure out your present and future value of annuities with our simple annuity calculator.

 But, your best bet is to work with a financial advisor to guide you through this.